amirseyedian/fishing_logger/README.md

-Here is a comprehensive README.md file for your Laravel-based Fishing Trip Logger project, including all steps for deployment and importing the legacy JSON data:

-⸻

 🐟 Fishing Trip Logger – Legacy Data Migration & Deployment Guide

 This Laravel application logs fishing trips, catches, and images, and allows importing legacy data from structured JSON files.

-⸻

 🚀 Deployment Guide